OpenMendel/MendelImpute.jl/docs/src/index.md

 *Fast genotype imputation, phasing, and admixture estimation!*

-`MendelImpute.jl` is the fastest and least memory-consuming software for phasing and genotype imputation, as of 2020.
+`MendelImpute.jl` is the fastest and most memory-efficient software for phasing and genotype imputation, as of 2020.
 It is also capable of ancestry estimation.

 ## Package Features